Dominion Lending CentresDLCG · #1 for new mortgages · $84.5B in 2025

 Can owner-builders get a construction mortgage in BC?+

-Yes — but you'll need to be registered with BC Housing under the Homeowner Protection Act, carry course-of-construction insurance, and meet stricter draw oversight.
+Yes — but you'll need to obtain an Owner Builder Authorization from BC Housing under the Homeowner Protection Act before construction begins, carry course-of-construction (builder's risk) insurance, and meet stricter draw oversight.
 Loan-to-cost is typically 5–10% lower than a builder-built equivalent, and many banks decline owner-builder files entirely.
 Credit unions and a handful of mono-lines are the usual home.
 Private capital fills the rest.

 How long does construction financing take to arrange?+